Mary Ruth Kuczkir

 Most writers love what they do and I’m no exception.
 I love it when I get a germ of an idea and get it down on paper.
 I love breathing life into my characters.
 I love writing about women who persevere and prevail because that’s what I had to do to get to this point in time.
 It’s another way of saying it doesn’t matter where you’ve been, what matters is where you’re going and how you get there.
 The day I finally prevailed was the day I was inducted into the New Jersey Literary Hall of Fame.
 For me it was an awesome day and there are no words to describe it.

-I’ve been telling stories and scribbling for 37 years.
-I hope I can continue for another 37 years.
+I’ve been telling stories and scribbling for over 50 years … 153 have been New York Times and USA Today Best Sellers – and I have over 150 million copies in print.
 It wasn’t easy during some of those years.
 As I said, I had to persevere.
 My old Polish grandmother said something to me when I was little that I never forgot.
 She said when God is good to you, you have to give back.
 For a while I didn’t know how to do that.
 When I finally figured it out I set up The Fern Michaels® Foundation.
 The foundation allows me to grant four year scholarships to needy, deserving students.
 I then went a step further and opened pre-school and day care centers with affordable rates for single moms who are having a hard time of it.
-Doing Fern Michaels ® allows me to do this and there isn’t a day that goes by that I don’t thank God for being so good to me.
-I don’t know what I’m the most proud of, the books I write, the scholarships, the pre-schools or the fact that I put my kids through college on my own with no help from anyone.
+Fern Michaels has donated over 40 bullet-proof vests to K-9 dogs across the country.
+She also provided two K-9 dogs to police departments in New York and Connecticut.
+Doing Fern Michaels® allows me to do this and there isn’t a day that goes by that I don’t thank God for being so good to me.
+I don’t know what I’m the most proud of, the books I write, the scholarships, the pre-schools, the donations or the fact that I put my kids through college on my own with no help from anyone.
 Probably the latter because when all else is said and done, the only thing that matters is family.

 Is Fern Michaels® a great writer.
 No. She is however, one hell of a story teller.
 When people ask me what I do, I say, “I scribble and tell stories.”
 It’s a great way to make a living.
 The Dutch have a saying, ‘If you can’t whistle on your way to work, you don’t belong in that job.’
 I whistle all day long.